By Audley South Africa specialist Chris

 The Eastern Cape is relatively new to safari when compared to the Kruger National Park, which has been operating since 1926.
 Established in 1992, Shamwari, home to the famous Born Free Foundation, is the oldest reserve in the region.

 All game viewing in the Eastern Cape is in Big Five areas (lion, leopard, rhino, elephant and cape buffalo), so for a stay of three nights your chances of seeing all five animals are good, although not guaranteed.
-The most elusive member of the Big Five – the leopard – can be relatively hard to spot due to its secretive nature and the fact that they are not as accustomed to vehicles in this region.
+The most elusive member of the Big Five in the Eastern Cape — the leopard — can be relatively hard to spot due to its secretive nature and the fact that they are not as accustomed to vehicles in this region.

 While on safari here I was lucky enough to enjoy two incredibly rare sightings.
 First a relaxed black rhino and her calf voluntarily came within five metres of the vehicle, then I spotted an extremely rare and nocturnal aardwolf during the day.